Tasneemsherif/Tasneemsherif/README.md

 # Tasneem Sherif Ahmed

-👩‍💻 Tasneem Sherif Ahmed - Data Scientist 👩‍💻
+👩‍💻 Tasneem Sherif Ahmed 👩‍💻

 Hey there!
 Welcome to my coding corner.
 I'm Tasneem Sherif Ahmed, a passionate Data Scientist hailing from the land of the pyramids 🇪🇬.
 My journey through the digital realm has been a whirlwind of creativity and innovation.
 Let's dive into my coding universe! 🚀